dereulenspiegel/cbpi_hat/README.md

 ### Digital outputs

-Digital outputs are counted starting on the most left
+Digital outputs are counted starting on the most left.
+Outputs 2,3 and 7 are marked on the edge of the PCBs upper layer.
+On the bottom layer every output is numbered and the polarity marked.
+On the upper layer polarity markings are only next to the outer most ports on each side.
+But polaarity is always left side negative, right side positive.

 | Output # | GPIO |
 |----------|------|